Folk music: North America

 The advent of audio recording technology provided folklorists with a revolutionary tool to preserve vanishing musical forms.
 The earliest American folk music scholars were with the American Folklore Society (AFS), which emerged in the late 1800s.
 Their studies expanded to include Native American music, but still treated folk music as a historical item preserved in isolated societies as well.
 In North America, during the 1930s and 1940s, the Library of Congress worked through the offices of traditional music collectors Robert Winslow Gordon, Alan Lomax and others to capture as much North American field material as possible.
 John Lomax (the father of Alan Lomax) was the first prominent scholar to study distinctly American folk music such as that of cowboys and southern blacks.
-His first major published work was in 1911, Cowboy Songs and Other Frontier Ballads. and was arguably the most prominent US folk music scholar of his time, notably during the beginnings of the folk music revival in the 1930s and early 1940s.
-Cecil Sharp also worked in America, recording the traditional songs of the Appalachian Mountains in 1916–1918 in collaboration with Maud Karpeles and Olive Dame Campbell and is considered the first major scholar covering American folk music.
+His first major published work was in 1911, Cowboy Songs and Other Frontier Ballads.
+John Lomax was arguably the most prominent US folk music scholar of his time, notably during the beginnings of the folk music revival in the 1930s and early 1940s.
+Cecil Sharp also worked in America, recording the traditional songs of the Appalachian Mountains in 1916–1918 in collaboration with Maud Karpeles and Olive Dame Campbell, and is considered the first major scholar covering American folk music.
 Campbell and Sharp are represented under other names by actors in the modern movie Songcatcher.

 One strong theme amongst folk scholars in the early decades of the 20th century was regionalism, the analysis of the diversity of folk music (and related cultures) based on regions of the US rather than based on a given song's historical roots.
 Later, a dynamic of class and circumstances was added to this.
 The most prominent regionalists were literary figures with a particular interest in folklore.
 Carl Sandburg often traveled the U.S. as a writer and a poet.
 He also collected songs in his travels and, in 1927, published them in the book The American Songbag.
-Rachel Donaldson, a historian who worked for Vanderbilt, later stated this about The American Songbird in her analysis of the folk music revival.
-"In his collections of folk songs, Sandburg added a class dynamic to popular understandings of American folk music.
+Rachel Donaldson, a historian who worked for Vanderbilt, later stated this about The American Songbag in her analysis of the folk music revival: "In his collections of folk songs, Sandburg added a class dynamic to popular understandings of American folk music.
 This was the final element of the foundation upon which the early folk music revivalists constructed their own view of Americanism.
-Sandburg's working-class Americans joined with the ethnically, racially, and regionally diverse citizens that other scholars, public intellectuals, and folklorists celebrated their own definitions of the American folk, definitions that the folk revivalists used in constructing their own understanding of American folk music, and an overarching American identity".
+Sandburg's working-class Americans joined with the ethnically, racially, and regionally diverse citizens that other scholars, public intellectuals, and folklorists celebrated their own definitions of the American folk, definitions that the folk revivalists used in constructing their own understanding of American folk music, and an overarching American identity."